nirs/sanlock/README.rst

        sanlock direct init -s LOCKSPACE
        sanlock direct init -r RESOURCE

-       Initialize storage for  2000  host_id  (delta)  leases  for  the  given lockspace,  or initialize storage for one resource (paxos) lease.
-Both options require 1MB of space.
-The host_id in the LOCKSPACE  string  is not  relevant to initialization, so the value is ignored.
-(The default of 2000 host_ids  can  be  changed  for  special  cases  using  the  -n num_hosts  and -m max_hosts options.)
+       Initialize  storage  for  a  lockspace  or resource.
+Use the -Z and -A flags to specify the sector size and align size.
+The  max  hosts  that can use the lockspace/resource (and the max possible host_id) is deter‐ mined by the sector/align size combination.
+Possible combinations are:
+       512/1M,  4096/1M,  4096/2M, 4096/4M, 4096/8M.
+Lockspaces and resources
+       both use the same amount of space (align_size)  for  each  combination.
+       When  initializing  a  lockspace,  sanlock initializes delta leases for max_hosts in the given space.
+When initializing  a  resource,  sanlock initializes  a single paxos lease in the space.
 With -s, the -o option specifies the io timeout to be written in the host_id leases.
 With -r, the  -z 1 option invalidates the resource lease on disk so it cannot be used until reinitialized normally.

        sanlock direct read_leader -s LOCKSPACE
        sanlock direct read_leader -r RESOURCE